December, 2022

 Famcare

 If you’re like most agencies, the people you serve have come to you through a referral process.
-Being able to track where you get your “clients” or “kids” or “students”, etc. for this article let’s refer to them as clients) is vitally important to your business model.
+Being able to track where you get your “clients” or “kids” or “students”, etc. (for this article let’s refer to them as clients) is vitally important to your business model.
+Clients may be referred to you through the schools, courts, hospitals, jails, DHS, and other organizations that provide complimentary services.

 article thumbnail